fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 !!!
 NOTE
         - [Keystore Management](#keystore-management) needs to be taken care, if PRI Rendezvous server and PRI Owner server is not running on the same machine.
         - **You can enable ServiceInfo at this stage.** [Follow the instructions](#enabling-serviceinfo-transfer) to enable ServiceInfo.
-        - In the above commands, if the return value is **500**, replace localhost with the ip address of the machine
+        - In the above commands, if the return value is **500**, replace localhost with the IP address of the machine.

 4.&nbsp;TO1 and TO2

 ***During T01, Device identifies itself to the Rendezvous Server.
 Obtains mapping to connect to the Owner’s IP address.
-During T02, The Device contacts Owner and establishes trust and then performs Ownership Transfer.***
+During T02, the Device contacts Owner and establishes trust and then performs Ownership Transfer.***

 ```